ibm-cloud-docs/FileStorage/index.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Table comparison" caption-side="top"}
-{: summary="Table 1 is showing the possible minimum and maximum IOPS rates based of the volume size.
+{: summary="Table 1 is showing the possible minimum and maximum IOPS rates that are available based on the volume size.
 This table has row and column headers.
 The row headers identify the volume size range.
 The column headers identify the minimum and maximum IOPS levels.
 To understand what IOPS rates you can expect from your Storage, navigate to the row and review the two options."}

 ![Footnote](/images/numberone.png) *IOPS limits that are greater than 6,000 are available in select data centers.*